tornadoluna/FingerPunch/README.txt

 ## Vision

-FingerPunch will revolutionize typing education by combining traditional typing practice with computer vision technology to provide real-time feedback on finger placement.
+FingerPunch will fill a niche in typing practice by combining traditional typing practice with computer vision technology to provide real-time feedback on finger placement.
 Unlike standard typing tutors that focus only on speed and accuracy, FingerPunch will teach users to use the optimal fingers for each key, leading to more efficient, ergonomic, and faster typing.

 ### Personal Motivation